formancehq/stack/sdks/java/docs/WalletsApi.md

         WalletsApi apiInstance = new WalletsApi(defaultClient);
-        Integer pageSize = 15; // Integer | The maximum number of results to return per page String walletID = "wallet1"; // String | The wallet to filter on Object metadata = new HashMap(); // Object | Filter holds by metadata key value pairs.
+        Integer pageSize = 15; // Integer | The maximum number of results to return per page String walletID = "wallet1"; // String | The wallet to filter on Map<String, String> metadata = new HashMap(); // Map<String, String> | Filter holds by metadata key value pairs.
 Nested objects can be used as seen in the example below.
         String cursor = "aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ=="; // String | Parameter used in pagination requests.
 Set to the value of next for the next page of results.
 Set to the value of previous for the previous page of results.
 No other parameters can be set when the pagination token is set. try {
             GetHoldsResponse result = apiInstance.getHolds(pageSize, walletID, metadata, cursor);